May Chang Essential Oil

 May chang essential oil has refreshing, stimulating and uplifting action, which makes it perfect for relieving fatigue and lethargic psychological states.
 So when you are suffering from a severe case of the blues, add a few drops of this oil to your diffuser for a quick pick-me-up.
 And because this oil is a tonic to the nervous system it makes it ideal for clearing your head when you are feeling anxious, stressed or befuddled.

 It has surprisingly good antiseptic, antifungal and antiviral properties too, which can be used to help keep coughs, colds and athletes foot at bay.
-It’s also great for cleansing jobs around the home such as sterilizing kitchen worktops.
-To boost its effectiveness, blend may chang with tea tree and you’ll have a powerful cleansing action without the unpleasant disinfectant-like aroma.
+It’s also great for cleaning jobs around the home such as sterilizing kitchen worktops.
+To boost its effectiveness, the blend may chang with tea tree and you’ll have a powerful cleansing action without the unpleasant disinfectant-like aroma.
 When vaporised, it also acts as a respiratory tonic.

 May chang essential oil blends well with a wide range of other essential oils, introducing a lovely fresh lemon-citrus note wherever you use it.
 Try it with basil, bergamot, clary sage, geranium, ginger, jasmine, lavender, linaloe wood, petitgrain, rose, rosemary, ylang ylang and all citrus oils.